 By packing your guides with various graphs, icons, charts, tables and pictures, you can improve information retention and make your guide seem less daunting for readers.

-Scribe top tip: Assign an icon to each category you created in the previous step and add some eye-catching colors to improve the readability of your document.
+💡 Scribe Tip: Assign an icon to each category you created in the previous step and add some eye-catching colors to improve the readability of your document.

 Apart from static visuals, you can spice up your guide with GIFs of your product in action.
 This is where tools like Scribe come in handy.
-All you need to do is record yourself working with the product of your choice, and Scribe will automatically turn it into a step-by-step visual guide that you can in a matter of seconds.
+All you need to do is capture your screen yourself working with the product of your choice, and Scribe will automatically turn it into a step-by-step visual guide that you can in a matter of seconds.